gSchool/ada-developer-skills/03-unit3-roundtable-guides/03-wk15-testing-adagrams.md

-# Week 9 - Rails Day 1
+# Thursday 12/10: Testing and JS Adagrams

 Please [submit a question](https://airtable.com/shrOEPwWbMZXxXlTt) the day before the roundtable discussion group.

 ---

-Today's Roundtable will focus on reviewing [XX](https://learn-2.galvanize.com/cohorts/2036/) and [XX](https://learn-2.galvanize.com/cohorts/2036/).
+Today's Roundtable will focus on reviewing [Testing in JS](https://learn-2.galvanize.com/cohorts/2036/), [Closures](https://learn-2.galvanize.com/cohorts/2036/) and [JS Adagrams](https://learn-2.galvanize.com/cohorts/2036/).

 For this discussion, think of your instructor as a mediator and guide, rather than as a lecturer.
 You are encouraged to do the following: